LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 **Purpose**

 Fill the Quick Settings panel with options using the provided panel helpers, allowing you to add custom settings to the quick menu.

+**When Called**

+This hook is triggered when:
+- The quick settings panel is being initialized
+- Quick menu options are being prepared for display
+- Before the quick settings menu is shown to players
+- During quick settings panel setup

 **Parameters**